LunetYifru/Concurrent-Learning-Framework-for-Safety-STL-and-RL-Policy/README.md

 ## Running the Project

-To run the project, navigate to the project's root directory followed by the case study you are interested in running and `run<nameofcasestudy>.py` in the appropriate directory.
+To run the project, navigate to the project's root directory followed by the case study you are interested in running and run the `run<nameofcasestudy>.py` file in the appropriate directory.
 For example, to run Safe Navigation Circle (SNC) Experiment, in the appropriate directory, run:
 ```terminal
 python runSNC.py
 ```